Project Setup

 Starting the App

-The bot.py file in the root folder contains the main application code.
+Open the bot.py file containing the main application code.

 python